Pakistan's Karachi registers over 200 cases of sexual abuse this year: Report

 Karachi police official data showed that eight out of 216 abuse cases showed that victims were aged five years.
 Among the remaining 40 were between six and 10, 38 were between 15 and 18 and 95 were over the age of 18

-It comes as no surprise that women's condition in Pakistan has been deteriorating.
+It comes as no surprise that women's conditions in Pakistan are deteriorating.

 A new report has shown that Pakistan's Karachi has reported over 200 sexual abuse cases in 2022 with at least six reported in the last three and half months, The News International reported.